opennars/OpenNARS-for-Applications/README.md

 <div style="text-align:center"><img src="https://user-images.githubusercontent.com/8284677/74609985-02087e80-50e7-11ea-9562-218dec34714d.png" height="250"></div>

 This is a completely new platform and not branched from the existing OpenNARS codebase.
 The ONA (OpenNARS for Applications) system [1] takes the logic and conceptual ideas of OpenNARS, the event handling and procedure learning capabilities of ANSNA [2, 3], and the control model from ALANN [4].
-The system is written in C and is extremely capable.
+The system is written in C, is more capable than our previous implementations, and has also been experimentally compared with Reinforcement Learning [5].

 The ONA implementation has been developed with a pragmatic mindset.
-The focus on the design has been to implement the 'existing' theory [5, 6] as effectively as possible and make firm decisions rather than keep as many options open as possible.
-This has led to some small conceptual differences to OpenNARS [7] which was developed for research purposes.
+The focus on the design has been to implement the 'existing' theory [6, 7] as effectively as possible and make firm decisions rather than keep as many options open as possible.
+This has led to some small conceptual differences to OpenNARS [8] which was developed for research purposes.

 ***How to clone and compile (tested with GCC and Clang for x64, x86 and ARM):***